olejorik/AlternatingProjections.jl/docs/src/index.md

 ```commandline
 python -m http.server --bind localhost
 ```

+Now the documentation can be seen in web browser by  http://127.0.0.1:8000/build/ url.
-edit, save, run again `make.jl`, see the results
+Edit, save, run again `make.jl`, check the results in the browser.
+More info in the [docs of Documenter.jl.](https://juliadocs.github.io/Documenter.jl/stable/man/guide/)

 ### Package structure

 Here are the steps I used to create the package `AlternatingProjections`.
-I have decided to generate its intial structure with [`PkgTemplate` package](https://github.com/invenia/PkgTemplates.jl).
+I have decided to generate its initial structure with [`PkgTemplate` package](https://github.com/invenia/PkgTemplates.jl).

 0. Check the git configuration for the presence of the required fields (see [doc page](https://invenia.github.io/PkgTemplates.jl/stable/#Usage-1) of `PkgTemplate`)